2020IP/TwentyTwenty.IdentityServer3.AspNetIdentity3/readme.md

 	}
 }
 ```
+NOTE: In the UserService class you will most likely need to override the following methods to fit your custom implementation:
+`UpdateAccountFromExternalClaimsAsync`
+`InstantiateNewUserFromExternalProviderAsync`
+`TryGetExistingUserFromExternalProviderClaimsAsync`

 In the `Startup.cs` register your Identity Context with Entity Framework,
 register your custom services and add Identity to the services
 ```